Nissan recalls new Altima in U.S. on loose steering bolts

 "Some of the subject vehicles may have been manufactured with four transverse link bolts and two power steering rack bolts that were not torqued to the proper specification," Nissan told regulators in a letter NHTSA showed on its website.

-Nissan said there have been no crashes or injuries as a result of this issue.
+There was no mention of any injuries or crashes as a result of this issue on the NHTSA website.

 Altima sales through September were up 17 percent from last year, at 234,040.

-Altima owners will be asked to bring their cars to Nissan dealerships, where the bolts will be torqued to the proper specification, NHTSA said.
+Altima owners will be asked to bring their cars into Nissan dealerships, where the bolts will be torqued to the proper specification, NHTSA said.
 The cars are under warranty protection.

 "Based on engineering judgment, it was determined that if a loose bolt falls out completely, the driver may experience difficulty in controlling the direction of the vehicle," Nissan told NHTSA.